Sonali Phogat Case: Expensive Cars, Furniture Missing From Her Farmhouse; Daughter Yashodhara Seeks CBI Probe

 Sonali's daughter Yashodhara seeks CBI probe

-Meanwhile, Sonali's teenaged daughter Yashodhara expressed dissatisfaction with current probe into her mother's death and told ANI that no action is being taken and it's about justice for her mother and they won't stand back.
-She also appealed to the state government to hand over the inquiry of her mother's murder case to the CBI.
+Meanwhile, Sonali's teenage daughter Yashodhara expressed dissatisfaction with the current probe into her mother's death and told ANI that no action is being taken and it's about justice for her mother and they won't stand back.
+She also appealed to the state government to hand over the inquiry of her mother's murder case to the Central Bureau of Investigation (CBI).

-Sonali Phogat's Last Song 'Chhori Ka Naam' Crosses 1.2M Views On YouTube

 She tweeted, "@PMOIndia @cmohry #justiceforsonali I yashodhara phogat daughter of Sonali Phogat appeal to government Please handover this case to CBI from Goa Police.
 Support us for #justiceforsonali."